SamJohn04/SamJohn04/README.md

 *Developer | Weeb | Chess Enthusiast*

 🌱 I’m currently learning Go
+💭 Ask me about Python, C, Java and the like

 ## 🌐 Socials